SuperOfficeDocs/superoffice-docs/docs/documents/office-365-document-integration/set-up.md

 3. Click **New** from the dropdown inside the Grup Area, and choose **App**

-Inside “Your Apps” – Apps you can add – you should now see “SuperOffice Online Integration” (if it is not in the list yet - it might take a few minutes before it is available.
+Inside "Your Apps" – Apps you can add – you should now see "SuperOffice Online Integration" (if it is not in the list yet - it might take a few minutes before it is available.
 Try again in a few minutes)

 4. Click on it to open the app details